 In 2001, Dr. Martínez-Fernández was recognized among the most influential Hispanic leaders in the U S in the nationally televised special "Viva!
 Top Twenty Powerbrokers."

 In March 2019, Martínez-Fernández joined the Board of Directors of the National Council for History Education and assumed the role of Board Secretary; and in July 2020, was elected to the Academy of Cuban History in Exile.
-He currently serves on the boards of Alianza for Progress and the International Board of Advisors of United Planet, and the National Society of Newspaper Columnists.
+He currently serves on the boards of Alianza for Progress, the International Board of Advisors of United Planet, and the National Society of Newspaper Columnists.